 11. Discussion: What are the Barriers and Facilitators to Co-Production Working and Tools for Working Effectively?

-Dorothy Newbury-Birch, Keith Allan
+Dorothy Newbury-Birch and Keith Allan

 Dorothy Newbury-Birch is Professor of Alcohol and Public Health Research at the School of Social Sciences, Humanities and Law at Teesside University where she leads a team of researchers and postgraduate students.

 Keith Allan is a Consultant in Public Health.
 He has a Master's in Public Health Research, University of Edinburgh, and a PhD in Child Health, University of Aberdeen.